axinc-ai/ailia-models/generative_adversarial_networks/encoder4editing/README.md

 - GANSpace

-  Editing the car domain and the face domain taken from the the official GANSpace.
+  Editing the car domain and the face domain, taken from the the official GANSpace.

   ○ ffhq
   <img src="example/ffhq_edit.png">